bic-berkeley/psych-214-fall-2016/_sources/lab_02.txt

     git cat-file -p {{ our_paper_1_hash_7 }}

-See if you can find the hash of the object corresponding to the directory listing for our last commit, and display its contents.
-Hint: consider starting by displaying the contents for the current commit message.
-What is the hash for the current commit message?
+See if you can find the hash of the object corresponding to the directory listing for our most recent commit, and display its contents.
+Hint: Find the hash for the current commit message.
+Try displaying the contents for the current commit message.

 Moving files
 ============